TartanLlama/li1I/README.md

 An expression can be:

 - The name of a variable, which evaluates to its value.
-- A variable declaration, spelled `liI1 &gt;variable identifier&lt; lIi1 &gt;expression&lt;`, which evaluates to the value of the initialiser.
+- A variable declaration, spelled `liI1 <variable identifier> lIi1 <expression>`, which evaluates to the value of the initialiser.
-- A function call, spelled `&gt;function identifier&lt; li1l &gt;expression&lt;* lil1`, which evaluates to the result of the function call.
+- A function call, spelled `<function identifier> li1l <expression>* lil1`, which evaluates to the result of the function call.
 - An arithmetic or logical expression (see below).
 - A conditional expression (see below).